-What started with smart homes, connected cars and wearable fitness devices is now making way for devices that will help farmers, drive sustainable energy and provide healthcare solutions in remote areas.
+What started with smart homes, connected cars and wearable fitness devices are now making way for devices that will help farmers, drive sustainable energy, and provide healthcare solutions in remote areas.

 The rapidly growing phenomenon of machines being connected and, in a way, communicating with each other over the web is known as IoT.
 According to a report by Gartner, globally the number of connected units, relating to the IoT, will reach 26 billion by 2020, a 30-fold increase since 2009.

 India is seeing gradual traction in the space.